Robert Falla: Professional career

 Falla was assistant zoologist with the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) under Sir Douglas Mawson 1929–1931.
 He was the founding president of the Ornithological Society of New Zealand.
 He was involved in the organisation of the wartime subantarctic Cape Expedition coastwatching programme of 1941–1945.
 He led the 1947 Snares Islands expedition to study subantarctic birds.
 Although he was not listed an official member, Falla participated for a brief time in the 1949 New Zealand American Fiordland Expedition.'
 He also led the 1962–1963 Dominion Museum expedition to the Auckland Islands.

 He held positions in various New Zealand museums including director of Canterbury Museum from 1 March 1937 to 1947, and director of the Dominion Museum, Wellington, from 1947 until 1966.
 He was a member of the Royal Australasian Ornithologists Union (RAOU), president 1951–1952, and made a fellow of the Royal Australasian Ornithologists Union in 1973.

 He described Pycroft's petrel (Pterodroma pycrofti).
 Falla's skink (Oligosoma fallai) is named for him, as is the Ornithological Society of New Zealand's Robert Falla Memorial Award.

 In 1953, Falla was awarded the Queen Elizabeth II Coronation Medal.
 In the 1959 Queen's Birthday Honours, he was appointed a Companion of the Order of St Michael and St George, in recognition of his services as director of the Dominion Museum.
 In the 1973 New Year Honours, Falla was appointed a Knight Commander of the Order of the British Empire, for services to conservation.

 Family and death

-On 18 May 1928, Falla married Elayne Mary Burton, known as Molly, at Te Aroha; they were to have two daughters and one son.
-His wife died in May 1978.
-Falla was found dead at his home in the Lower Hutt suburb of Eastbourne on 24 February 1979.
+On 18 May 1928, Falla married Elayne Mary Burton, known as Molly, at Te Aroha; they were to have two daughters and one son, Graham.
+His wife died on 31 May 1978.
+Falla collapsed and died at his home in the Lower Hutt suburb of Eastbourne on 23 February 1979.
 His son-in-law through his daughter Elayne was Joseph Trapp.